 Subsignal played a tour in Germany in support of the new album.
 They also appeard at the ‚Generation Prog Festival‘ in Nuremberg and the ‚1st Space Prog Rock Night‘-Festival in Essen.
 Subsignal also played the famous ‚Night of The Prog‘-Festival in July 2016.
 In January 2017 Subsignal team up with German band Blind Ego to embark on a tour through Germany and Belgium.

 After the tour in Winter 2017, Subsignal began recording their 5th album entitled ‘La Muerta’.
 The new album will be released through Subsignal’s new record company Gentle Art of Music (RPWL, Panzerballett etc.).
 ‘La Muerta’ was produced by Yogi Lang and Kalle Wallner, both known for their band RPWL.
 The album contains 11 songs and a total playing time of about 55 minutes.
 In contrary to ‘The Beacons of Somewhere Sometime’, there are no conceptual connections or themes on ‘La Muerta’.
 ‘La Muerta’ is a clear counterpoint to the 2015 album.
 “We never try to write an album twice – that’s not possible anyway, and certainly not wanted – rather, we’ve tried to reduce ourselves a bit, according to the motto: less is often more.
 I think that ‘La Muerta’ has become more transparent, more rock, maybe even more pop in every sense of the word, and that is audible on the production level as well.
 Kalle and Yogi have given us their experience and input a big step forward,”says guitarist Markus Steffen.
 In addition to two shorter instrumental tracks, ‘La Muerta’also contains a very calm and emotinal piece entitled ‘Some Kind of Drowning’, which is mainly carried by a piano.
 In addition, this song features Russian singer Marjana Semkina as duo partner of Arno Menses.
 Semkina is well known for her band Iamthemorning who won the 2016 Progressive Music Award for Best Album.
-‘La Muerta’will be released on May 25th, 2018 via Gentle Art of Music / Soulfood worldwide as CD, vinyl, download and stream.
-A tour in support of ‘La Muerta’ started in October 2018 when Subsignal played a co-headliner show at ProgPower Europe 2018, followed by dates in Germany and Austria.
+‘La Muerta’ was released worldwide on CD, vinyl, download and stream on May 25, 2018 via Gentle Art of Music/Soulfood.
+The subsequent tour ended in September 2019 with a performance at the renowned ProgPower USA festival in the USA.

 Markus Steffen (Guitars)